EthanPierce723/ethanpierce.github.io/_posts/2023-03-30-E3-is-Dead copy.markdown

 Here are the best moments in its storied legacy.

-Keanu Reeves and Cyberpunk 2077, E3 2019
+# Keanu Reeves and Cyberpunk 2077, E3 2019

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VWGUCoBpyLk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Is there a more perfect encapsulation E3 then the time we had an overpaid celebrity host, the birth of an iconic meme, and one of the most ludicrously faked demos occur all within the space of about ten minutes?

-During what will likely be the last ever E3 Keanu Reeves took to the stage to sing the praises of the unbesmirched name of CD Projekt and deliver Cyberpunk 2077 like Prometheus bringing flame to the heart of all gamers and it was, in a word, breathtaking.
+During what will likely be the last ever E3 Keanu Reeves took to the stage to sing the praises of the unbesmirched name of CD Projekt and deliver Cyberpunk 2077 like Prometheus bringing flame to the heart of all gamers and it was, in a word, <em style="font-family: system-ui">breathtaking</em>.

-Wii Music, E3 2008
+# Wii Music, E3 2008

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DM2DCflkA6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>